Martyrdom of Pionius: Narrative overview

 The Empire-wide measures taken under Decius in 250 AD required everyone to provide sacrifices and eat sacrificial meat, one of the four things forbidden to Christians by the original Apostles in Acts 21:25.
-A report of the martyrdom of Pionius at that time appears in a report from Smyrna based on the original transcript of the governor's hearing.
+A report of the martyrdom of Pionius at that time appears in a report from Smyrna based on the original transcript of the governor's hearing, featuring the strategos of Smyrna, Claudius Rufinus Sophistes.
 "Pionius was a model citizen of Smyrna admired by all.
 One of the three temple guardians accompanied by policemen went to find Pionius because he had refused to perform sacrifices.
 He was waiting for them in his house with the Christians Sabina and Asklepiades.
 The three had already put shackles around their necks to show that they were ready to go to prison.
 While efforts were made to persuade them to follow the example of others who had already performed the sacrifice, the three were led through the streets to the agora."

 The author of the Passio in the mid-third century says the upper galleries of the square were packed with Greeks, Hebrews and women who had the day off because of the Grand Shabbat.
 Pionius responds to the crowd's taunting by reminding the Greeks that Homer never considered it pious to rejoice at another losing his life.
 He reminds the Jews of Moses and Solomon, who preach offering aid to the enemy and not rejoicing at his fate.
 He accuses them of showing no compassion by the fact of being human beings or the victims of injustice themselves.
 He follows with a series of rhetorical questions: "To whom have we done wrong?
 Have we perchance murdered someone?
 Or, do we persecute anyone?
 Or have we obliged anyone to venerate idols?"
 Pionius is tortured, repeatedly asked, "Will you sacrifice?" and repeatedly declines, and is eventually sentenced to be burned alive.